alumae/gst-kaldi-nnet2-online/README.md

 # CHANGELOG
 2016-10-14: Support for nnet3 (including 'chain') models, thanks to @yifan!
 Not tested very carefully.
-Set the `nnet-mode` to 3 to use nnet3 models.
+Set the `nnet-mode` property to 3 to use nnet3 models.
 Note that this property must be set before the other properties.

 2016-06-23: Got rid of the GStreamer property warnings at startup, thanks to @MathieuDuponchelle.